Frequently Asked Questions

 4.3 Is it possible to complete an electronic version of the annual return?

-SAAA is producing an electronic version of the annual return which will be able to be downloaded and completed electronically for 2017-18.
+An electronic PDF version of the annual return will be able to be downloaded and completed electronically for 2017-18.
 This can then be printed off, signed, as physical signatures are still required, and returned to the auditor.
 The annual return can be scanned and returned by e-mail.
 Please use post or e-mail, not both.